robinicole/robinicole.github.io/content/posts/creating-a-blog-with-hugo.md

 showSocial: true
 showDate: true
 summary: "A step-by-step guide on setting up a blog using Hugo and the Tranquilpeak theme, with tips on customization and theme management."
-title: "Creating a Blog with Hugo and Tranquilpeak Theme"
+title: "How to create a Blog (like this website) with Hugo and Tranquilpeak Theme ?"
 lastmod: 2024-04-06
 ---
 When it comes to creating a blog, popular platforms like WordPress and Wix offer user-friendly interfaces and a wide range of features.
 However, as a developper I prioritize simplicity, performance, and flexibility.
 The combination of Hugo and GitHub presents ticked all those boxes.
 Hugo, is a static site generator which allows to create blogs by generating static HTML files from your content, eliminating the need for server-side processing and database queries.